-Most children with occulta spina bifida will never be diagnosed.
-This condition rarely causes any symptoms.
-It also has few complications.
-It may be discovered during a routine medical exam.
-It may also be found following x-rays of the lower back.
+Most children with occulta SB will never be diagnosed.
+It rarely causes any symptoms.
+It also has few problems.
+It may be found during a routine medical exam orx-rays of the lower back.

 Therapists will teach parents how to exercise the infant's legs and feet.
 Walkers, braces, and crutches will often be needed to let the baby move around.

 Complications of SB can be ongoing and extensive.
 It will be important for you to work with a team of doctors.
 You will need to get help for your child's physical needs and emotional support for you and your family.

 To lower the chance that your baby will be born with SB:

 March of Dimes

 Sick Kids—The Hospital for Sick Children

 Spina Bifida and Hydrocephalus Association of Canada

 Aherens K, Yazdy MM, Mitchell AA, Werler MM.
 Folic acid intake and spina bifida in the era of dietary folic acid fortification.
 Epidemiology.
 2011;22(5):731-737.